 - Workers are hauling large pieces of timber from one side of the factory to the other.

 - Team members processing the inventory often stand idle waiting for the delivery workers to cross the floor with goods.

 - Processing team members spend about a third of their time searching for wood cutting tools, scattered at different stations all across the factory floor.

 Having made these casual observations, the manager could then ask the team why this happens.
 They might explain that the delivery of timber is dropped off at the entrance to the factory because there is no access to the rear of the factory.
-The foreman on the floor could explain that the heavy wood cutting tools need the heavy-duty power sockets, that are located only at the rear of the factory.
+The foreman on the floor could explain that the heavy wood cutting tools need the heavy-duty power sockets located only at the far end of the factory.

-The manager could then measure the time it takes for workers to cross the floor and decide, that by implementing high power sockets at the entrance of the factory, they will save 3 hours each day.
-By applying this change, the manager would improve throughput, and reduce waste - the unnecessarily spent workers’ energy in this case.
-Within a week from this change, the manager would see that the cycle time on his Kanban board has decreased, as the process is executed much quicker, and safer too.
+The manager could then measure the time it takes for workers to cross the floor and decide that by implementing high-power sockets at the entrance, they will save 3 hours each day.
+By applying this change, the manager would improve throughput and reduce waste - the unnecessarily spent workers’ energy in this case.
+Within a week from this change, the manager would see that the cycle time on his Kanban board has decreased, as the process executes much quicker and safer.

 What to look out for?

 While there is no silver bullet to doing a Gemba walk right, here are a few key points, paying attention to which can help:

 - Is work carried out in a standardized fashion, or are people just picking up random tasks?

 - How clean is the work environment, how free of clutter is it, and how often are workers bumping into items that shouldn’t be there?
 That is true of both physical and virtual environments - do employees have to wade through a lot of irrelevant information to find the item they need?